oqv/guidelines/Namespace.md

   projectName: 'The Project'
 ```

-2. [Rule] Avoid adjectives when possible.
+2. Avoid adjectives when possible.

 ```
 // Good